 Ryan continued his AZ career by teaming up with Chief Engineer Jon Weil and Assistant Engineer Michael "Fearless" Gilbert at Uranus Recording of Tempe, a studio owned by Robin Wilson, lead singer of Gin Blossoms.
 In 2014, Ryan released his debut album Illusions.

-In December of 2014, Ryan premiered his second music video for the single “What I’m Living For”.
-For this project, he partnered with HALO Animal Rescue to save the lives of shelter pets.
-Through 2015, Ryan donated 5¢ to the local no-kill animal shelter for every view on YouTube.
+In December of 2014, Ryan premiered his second music video for the single "What I'm Living For".
+For this project, he partnered with HALO Animal Rescue to save the lives of homeless shelter pets.
+Throughout 2015, Ryan donated 5¢ to the local no-kill animal shelter for every view on YouTube.

 Ryan's third music video for "'Til I Believe" in May of 2015 also received attention from animal welfare organizations and media, including a 'thank you' from PETA.
 The song and video offer an awakening perspective on animals, people and our earth.

-In July of 2015, Ryan teamed up with Grammy-Award winning Engineer/Producer Jeremy Parker and Director Shanice Malakai to record and produce his fourth music video “End To The Suffering”.
+In July of 2015, Ryan worked with Grammy Award-winning Producer & Recording Engineer Jeremy Parker to produce his fourth music video "End To The Suffering".
 The military-themed short film gives a powerful insight into Post-Traumatic Stress Disorder (PTSD).

-Ryan is grateful for the continued support from his family, friends and fans.
+Ryan is currently back in the studio with Producer/Engineer Jeremy Parker to record his second album The Tragic Hours and has begun pre-production for two new music videos with Director Ryan Henry Johnston.
+Ryan is grateful for all of the support from his family, friends and fans.
 To learn more about Ryan Tree or to receive updates on new music, shows and events, please visit the official Ryan Tree Facebook.